5 Things That Would Definitely Offend an INTP

 1. INTP hate it when their time is not valued

 INTP actually feels guilty when they allow someone to waste their time.
-An INTP would rather be in the magical world that resides in their head, read a book or watch a documentary rather than waste their precious time waiting for someone or doing routine things and menial tasks that can easily bore them.
+They would rather be in the magical world that resides in their head, read a book or watch a documentary rather than waste their precious time waiting for someone.
+INTP hate doing routine things and menial tasks that can easily bore them.
 If they see you as someone who would waste their time, they will steer clear of you.

 1. INTP hate being called emotionless robots

 Whenever you give INTP any information, they would think and analyze the information rather than feel the emotions attached.
-For instance, if you tell an INTP that you are having a tough day, they would likely provide you with suggestions and tips to solve your problem and then give emotional support.
+For instance, if you tell an INTP that you are having a tough day, they will provide you with suggestions and tips to solve your problem rather than give you emotional support.

 INTP is anything but an emotionless robot.
-The INTP would track you down and hunt you if they realize you have harmed their loved one.
+They would track you down and hunt you if they realize you have harmed their loved one.

 If you force INTP to share their feelings before they have thought about it and are ready, it can make them withdraw from you.
-INTP throughout their life feel marginalized in their profession and personal relationships due to their inability to socially bond and respond to others’ emotional needs.
+INTP, throughout their life, feel marginalized in their profession and personal relationships due to difficulty relating to social niceties and responding to others’ emotional needs.
 Poking them continuously to show emotions and be more social can trigger their hatred towards you.

 1. INTP hate being restricted

 During the problem-solving process, they almost mind-travel themselves to another universe and forget about their surroundings.
 INTP needs to think and make sure that all the possibilities have been explored to make a decision.
-INTPs hate being forced to make decisions at the spur of the moment where they did not get enough time to process all the information.
+INTPs hate being forced to make decisions at the spur of the moment.
+They need time to process all the information and possibilities.
 It is best if they are allowed to be free to evaluate the information to come up with amazing ideas.
 If you take away their freedom to think, INTP is absolutely going to despise you.

 Not all INTPs are the same, but they do share a similar functioning pattern.
 Trust their intellect and give them freedom.
 You will be surprised by what an INTP can offer you.